 Whether to open a margin or a cash account depends on what kind of investor you are.
 Before deciding, you should consider your investing experience, risk tolerance, and cash flow.

-Cash flow: Be honest with yourself about whether you have surplus cash available to cover an unexpected margin call.
-If you don’t, or you prefer to invest on a regular schedule, such as monthly or annually, a cash account is likely a better fit.
+Cash flow: be honest with yourself about whether you have surplus cash available to cover an unexpected margin call.
+If you don't, or you prefer to invest on a regular schedule, such as monthly or annually, a cash account is likely a better fit.